-The Rush University OTD program is a full-time program with classes occurring Monday-Friday, however, some evening and weekend hours may be required periodically for the completion of academic and clinical assignments.
+The RUSH University OTD program is full-time with classes occurring Monday-Friday; however, some evening and weekend hours may be required periodically for academic and clinical assignments.
 In these situations, students will be given ample notice to arrange their schedules accordingly.
-Although most classes are on campus, several courses are online, or partially online, with both asynchronous and synchronous sessions.
-Collaborative learning opportunities are commonly used in the curriculum, which means that students will need to work with their peers outside of scheduled class periods.
+Although most classes are on campus, some courses are online, or partially online, with both asynchronous and synchronous sessions.
+Collaborative learning opportunities are commonly used in the curriculum, which means students must work with their peers outside scheduled class periods.